Tomev/qcflow/README.md

 ## Contributing

 We happily welcome contributions to QCFlow!
-Please see our [contribution guide](CONTRIBUTING.md) to learn more about contributing to MLflow.
+Please see our [contribution guide](CONTRIBUTING.md) to learn more about contributing to QCFlow.

 ## Core Members

 QCFlow is currently maintained by [me](https://github.com/Tomev).

-MLflow, the basis of QCFlow, is currently maintained by the following core members with significant contributions from hundreds of exceptionally talented community members.
+QCFlow, the basis of QCFlow, is currently maintained by the following core members with significant contributions from hundreds of exceptionally talented community members.

 - [Ben Wilson](https://github.com/BenWilson2)
 - [Corey Zumar](https://github.com/dbczumar)